 - Direct family members who live in the same household as the employer

-Exclusions do not apply for workers with hazardous jobs, like construction workers and truck drivers.
+Exclusions do not apply to workers with hazardous jobs, like construction workers and truck drivers.
 These employees must be covered no matter what.
 Failure to meet the state’s requirements for carrying coverage can result in one to three years in jail as well as a fine of up to $25,000.

 Coverage can be purchased through a commercial provider; or, with approval, you can self-insure.
 More than 90% of all employers in Illinois choose to purchase coverage.